-A chatbot such as Google’s Duplex, represents the customer.
+An appointment booking chatbot such as Google’s Duplex, represents the customer.
 It can make phone calls to hairdressers and other service provides to make bookings.
 This adds value to the customer because the customer no longer has to make the phone calls themselves.
-Similar functionality could be available for text based bots assuming that it is possible to book with a service provider by chat.
+Similar functionality could be available for text based appointment scheduling chatbots assuming that it is possible to book with a service provider by chat.
 These bots, however, increase the likelihood of service providers receiving speculative or spam calls.

 Even if the chatbot is a voice bot, there are often advantages to using a graphical interface over using voice commands.
 Imagine as an extreme example of how difficult it would be telling someone how to build a spreadsheet over the phone versus just building it yourself.

 Graphical interfaces communicate information about what is possible and what is happening that is not possible with voice interfaces (unless of course, the voice interface controls a screen, which could make the application of voice interfaces wider).
-This is why both Alexa and Google Home have introduced versions of their devices with screens.
-For example, a graphical interface can show which dates are already booked on a calendar so that it is easy for the user to choose dates that are available.
-The equivalent is not naturally available for a voice bot although it would be via a linked screen or via a graphical widget embedded in a text based bot.
+This is why both Alexa and Google Home have introduced chatbot versions of their devices with screens.
+For example, a graphical interface on a booking chatbot can show which dates are already booked on a calendar so that it is easy for the user to choose dates that are available.
+The equivalent is not naturally available for a booking voice bot although it would be via a linked screen or via a graphical widget embedded in a text based booking chatbot.

-The same issues apply to a text based bot.
-A text based bot has a big disadvantage versus a voice based bot in that it is much slower to type than to speak.
-It has the advantage as mentioned above however that graphical widgets can be embedded in the chat interface or there can be interactions with graphical interfaces which make the text based bot faster to use in some cases.
+The same issues apply to a text based booking chatbot.
+A text based chatbot has a big disadvantage versus a voice based chatbot in that it is much slower to type than to speak.
+It has the advantage as mentioned above however that graphical widgets can be embedded in the chat interface or there can be interactions with graphical interfaces which make the text based booking chatbot faster to use in some cases.